 PC

-The last time I set Windows up was back in 2005, and was on ubuntu by 07, never looking back.
-So I needed a strategy to clean-install Windows, and then purge the unwanted off of it.
-It turned out to be surprisingly easy; here’s how.
+On eBay, I found a HP 800 G2 mini1 for A$209.
+It arrived promptly.
+The last time I set Windows up was in 2005.
+So I needed a plan for a clean-install, and then purge the unwanted off of it.
+It turned out to be surprisingly easy:

 1. Create installation media for Windows